wp-plugins/currently-reading/readme.txt

 == Frequently Asked Questions ==

-**I get a '*Warning: file_get_contents ... : failed to open stream: HTTP request failed!
-HTTP/1.0 403 Forbidden*' Error in my logs and no books are displayed.
-Why is this happening?**
+**I Get a '*Warning: file_get_contents ... : failed to open stream: HTTP request failed!
+HTTP/1.0 403 Forbidden*' Error on My Blog With No Books Displayed.
+Why Is This Happening?**

-Your web-site has been configure not to allow outgoing HTTP requests and you have 'Use Google API' enabled.
+Your web-site has been configure not to allow outgoing HTTP requests and you have 'Use Google API' enabled or Google rejected your connection.

-Please de-select the 'Use Google API' option to use the direct connection instead.
+If the automated fail-back failed, please de-select the 'Use Google API' option to use the direct connection instead nd report this as a bug.

-**I get a '*No Google Books Entry Found for ISBN:NUMBER*' on my Blog...
+**I Get a '*No Google Books Entry Found for ISBN:NUMBER*' on My Blog...
 Why?**

 Sometimes Google Books does not return any valid responses on ISBNs.
 Try the following: